open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ## Global Propagators

-The OpenTelemetry API should provide a way to obtain a propagator for each supported `Propagator` type.
+The OpenTelemetry API MUST provide a way to obtain a propagator for each supported `Propagator` type.
 Instrumentation libraries SHOULD call propagators to extract and inject the context on all remote calls.
 Propagators, depending on the language, MAY be set up using various dependency injection techniques or available as global accessors.

 **Note:** it is a discouraged practice, but certain instrumentation libraries might use proprietary context propagation protocols or be hardcoded to use a